Keith Martin Comstock

 - Born December 23, 1955 in San Francisco, CA USA

-Keith Comstock was drafted in the 5th round of the 1976 amateur draft by the California Angels.
+Keith was drafted in the 5th round in the 1976 amateur draft by the California Angels.
 He began his pro career with the Idaho Falls Angels of the Pioneer League.
-In 15 games he was 1-4, 3.89 ERA, with 5 SV.
-Showing a live arm, and a wild one, he struck out 45 in 37 IP, but walked 32.
-Moving up to A ball in 1977, Comstock split the year between low-A Quad City Angels and high-A Salinas Angels.
-In the Midwest League he was 1-0, 5.06 ERA, 5 Sv, with 39 SO in 32 IP, but also 18 BB.
-In the California League, he was 1-1, 4.64 ERA, 6 Sv, with 41 SO in 33 IP, but another 18 BB.
-Returning to Salinas in 1978, Comstock was 6-4 2.85 ERA in 27 games.
-He had 2 saves, but also made 6 starts, and his strikeout rate dropped appreciably, while his walks stayed level (46/71 BB/SO in 82 IP).
-Despite his wildness, 1979 saw Comstock reach AA with the El Paso Diablos.
-In 16 games (8 starts, 8 in relief) he was 2-5, 7.14 ERA, with an awful 35/18 BB/SO ratio in 63 IP.
-The Angels released him July 6 (after the draft infused new players to the system?).
+In 15 games, he was 1-4, 3.89 with 5 saves.
+Showing a lively and wild arm, he struck out 45 with 32 walks in 37 innings.
+Moving up to A ball in 1977, he split the year between the low A Quad City Angels and high A Salinas Angels.
+In the Midwest League, he was 1-0, 5.06, with 5 saves and 39 strikeouts in 32 innings.
+In the California League, he was 1-1, 4.64, with 6 saves and 41 strikeouts in 33 innings.
+Returning to Salinas in 1978, Comstock was 6-4, 2.85 in 27 games.
+He had 2 saves and made 6 starts while racking up 71 strikeouts to 46 walks in 82 innings.
+Comstock reached AA in 1979 with the El Paso Diablos.
+In 16 games (8 starts), he was 2-5, 7.14 with a rough 35 walks to 18 strikeouts in 63 innings, drawing his release in July.

 Year-By-Year Minor League Managerial Record